"I hear and I forget. I see and I remember.

 Deadline April 1, 2026

 The LINAC is recovering; CLS is delivering beam; and SotB groups that have been waiting patiently are being scheduled for their beamtime.
 We are having a limited call for applications this spring.
-Only 3 groups will be selected.
-Another call will follow in October.
+A maximum of 3 groups will be selected.
+Another call will follow in October 2026.

-Educators who have a connection to CLS (through participation in PD workshops and other programming) are elligible to apply.
-Please request an application package by sending an email to education@lightsource.ca.
+If you are elligible to apply, please request an application package by sending an email to education@lightsource.ca.

 Please be aware that beamtime and science mentorship support are limited, making the selection process highly competitive.
 Consequently, spots in the program are also restricted.